Chimney: Construction

 As a result of the limited ability to handle transverse loads with brick, chimneys in houses were often built in a "stack", with a fireplace on each floor of the house sharing a single chimney, often with such a stack at the front and back of the house.
 Today's central heating systems have made chimney placement less critical, and the use of non-structural gas vent pipe allows a flue gas conduit to be installed around obstructions and through walls.

-In fact, most modern high-efficiency heating appliances do not require a chimney.
+Most modern high-efficiency heating appliances do not require a chimney.
 Such appliances are generally installed near an external wall, and a noncombustible wall thimble allows a vent pipe to run directly through the external wall.

 On a pitched roof where a chimney penetrates a roof, flashing is used to seal up the joints.
 The down-slope piece is called an apron, the sides receive step flashing and a cricket is used to divert water around the upper side of the chimney underneath the flashing.

 Industrial chimneys are commonly referred to as flue-gas stacks and are generally external structures, as opposed to those built into the wall of a building.
 They are generally located adjacent to a steam-generating boiler or industrial furnace and the gases are carried to them with ductwork.
 Today the use of reinforced concrete has almost entirely replaced brick as a structural element in the construction of industrial chimneys.
 Refractory bricks are often used as a lining, particularly if the type of fuel being burned generates flue gases containing acids.
 Modern industrial chimneys sometimes consist of a concrete windshield with a number of flues on the inside.

 The 300 m high steam plant chimney at the Secunda CTL's synthetic fuel plant in Secunda, South Africa consists of a 26 m (85 ft) diameter windshield with four 4.6 metre diameter concrete flues which are lined with refractory bricks built on rings of corbels spaced at 10 metre intervals.
 The reinforced concrete can be cast by conventional formwork or sliding formwork.
 The height is to ensure the pollutants are dispersed over a wider area to meet legal or other safety requirements.